- Kundalini Yoga with Charlène -

-I now live between Sicily and France where I offer regular online and in-person classes.
+I now live in France where I offer regular online and in-person classes.
 I also offer yoga sessions adapted to certain disciplines such as freediving or trail running in co-organizing workshops.

 Trained in perinatal yoga, I offer prenatal yoga classes as well as individual support throughout the pregnancy.